 - Check SAP Note 693168 for details

 This blog explains the downtime-optimized conversion approach only.

 The approach is based on the idea to move downtime activities (like data conversion from old to new data model) and database migration (in case of source system on non-HANA database) to uptime processing of SUM.
 For a standard conversion, the FIN data migration has to be executed after the SUM has finished by respective IMG activities (e.g. FI customizing, FI data migration).
 The downtime-optimized approach will even move the FI data migration (partly) into the SUM uptime processing.

-SUM activites on application tables during uptime may interfere with user activites on these tables.
+SUM activities on application tables during uptime may interfere with user activities on these tables.
 So any changes by endusers on the tables are recorded by the SUM and handled by a replay mechanism.
-This replay will consider the table changes by endusers which happend after the table content was e.g. already converted by SUM.
+This replay will consider the table changes by endusers which happened after the table content was e.g. already converted by SUM.

 The following image shows the general concept.

 Data conversion is moved to uptime processing.
 If the source system is not yet on SAP HANA database, the database migration of the affected tables is then done in uptime as well, prior to this data conversion.
 [Affected tables: tables that are part of the old data model of SAP ERP but not part of the new data model of SAP S/4HANA – table content has to be converted from old to new table]

 In addition, the field conversion for tables KONV and VBFA is moved to uptime processing as well.
 These two tables remain in the new data model, but fields have to be adapted.

 In case the source system is not yet on SAP HANA database, it is possible to move the migration of selected big application tables (which are not affected by the new data model) to SUM uptime processing as well.
 [This is the downtime-optimized DMO approach, see https://blogs.sap.com/2014/09/08/dmo-downtime-optimization-by-migrating-app-tables-during-uptime-preview/ ]